-- Don't get off track by all the automatic hints that many sites provide for us.
-If we have our family trees on ancestry.com or Mocavo or My Heritage or (now) FamilySearch (and others) we often get emails or indications that there are hints for us to review.
+- Don’t get off track by all the automatic hints that many sites provide for us.
+If we have our family trees on ancestry.com or My Heritage or others we often get emails or indications that there are hints or matches for us to review.
 Totally cool, but often wasted time reviewing all of them (especially when the match is from a person who has copied your work!).

 It is easy to be bombarded with all of these online resources that are readily available.
 And as we all know, there are many more records available that are not online.
 But if we spend all of our time flitting from one online site to another, how will we make the time to research offline?

 The best analogy that I can think of is Alice down the rabbit hole.
 The world of online resources provides a ton of riches, yet can actually impede some of your research if you let it.